-The JUnit Platform supports the declarative definition and execution of suites of tests from any test engine using the JUnit Platform.
+The Suite Engine supports the declarative selection and execution of tests from any test engine on the JUnit Platform using the [JUnit Platform Launcher API](#).

 Setup

 In addition to the [junit-platform-suite-api](#) and [junit-platform-suite-engine](#) artifacts, you need at least one other test engine and its dependencies on the classpath.
 See [Dependency Metadata](#) for details regarding group IDs, artifact IDs, and versions.